joaopeixoto13/OPTEE-RPI4/README.md

 make
 ```

-This Makefile is responsible to not only to compile the ARM Trusted Firmware and the Trusted OS, but also to **concatenate this two binaries into one binary to be loaded in the memory**.
+This Makefile is responsible to not only to compile the ARM Trusted Firmware and the Trusted OS, but also to **concatenate** this two binaries into one binary to be loaded in the memory.
+However, to ensure that bl32 binary will be placed in the FIP address, the bl31 binary must be

 ---